 Lineups must be submitted 5 minutes before game time.

+Anyone arriving after that must be placed at the bottom

 Games last 6 innings (or 5½ innings if the home team is ahead).

-No new inning may begin after 1 hour and 45 minutes from the start time.
+No new inning may begin 1 hour and 45 minutes after the start time.

+Forfeit time is 15 minutes after the scheduled game time.
+If both teams are not prepared to play – both forfeit.

+If a new inning is started before the time limit, and in the middle the inning the game is called for darkness or weather the game will be considered complete and the score will revert back to end of the last full inning.

-Games may end in a tie.
+Games may end in a tie (except playoffs).

 6. Season Format